okoit91/ToDoList/README.md

 ~~~

-2) Navigate to the ToDoListFE folder and run following commands:
+2) Navigate to the to-do-list-fe folder and run following commands:

 npm install
 npm run dev